Mahasthangarh: Movable antiquities

 The excavations have led to the recovery of a large number of items, a few of which are listed here.

-Inscriptions: A 4.4 cm x 5.7 cm limestone slab bearing six lines in Prakrit in Brahmi script, discovered accidentally by a day labourer in 1931 was an important find.
-The text appears to be a royal order of Magadh, possibly during the rule of Asoka.
-It dates the antiquity of Mahasthangarh to 3rd century BC.
+Inscriptions: The Mahasthan Brahmi Inscription, which is a 4.4 cm x 5.7 cm limestone slab bearing six lines in Prakrit in the Brahmi script, was discovered at the site in 1931.
+It dates from the 3rd century BCE.
+A scholarly consensus treats the slab as an administrative decree of the Mauryan Empire.
+It is the oldest epigraphic record in the Bengal region.
 An Arabic inscriptional slab of 1300–1301 discovered in 1911–12 mentions the erection of a tomb in honour of Numar Khan, who was a Meer-e-Bahar (lieutenant of the naval fleet).
 A Persian inscriptional slab of 1718–19 records the construction of a mosque during the reign of the Mughal Emperor Farrukhsiyar.

 Coins: Silver punch marked coins are datable to a period between the 4th century BC and the 1st–2nd century AD.
 Some uninscribed copper cast coins have been found.
 Two Gupta period coins have been reported from a nearby village named Vamanpara.
 A number of coins belonging to the sultans of 14th–15th century and British East India Company have been found.

 Ceramics: Mostly represented by a vast number of shards.

 Sculpture: A 5th century Buddha stone sculpture recovered from Vasu Vihara, a Lokesvara stone sculpture showing blending of Vishnu and Avalokiteśvara, salvaged from neighbouring Namuja village, a number sandstone door-frames, pillars and lintels (datable to 5th–12th century), numerous Buddha bronze sculpture datable to 10th–11th century, a terracotta Surya discovered at Mankalir Bhita, and numerous other pieces.

 Terracotta Plaques: A number of terracotta plaques have been discovered.

 Many of these are on display in the site museum, which is open Sunday to Thursday summer:10 am to 6 pm, winter:9 am to 5 pm.
 Recess:1–2 pm, Friday recess is from 12.30 to 2.30, opens at 9 am in summer, other timings same.
 Summer timings 1 April to 30 September, winter timings 1 October to 30 March.
 Books on Mahasthangarh and other archaeological sites in Bangladesh (in Bengali and English) are available at the ticket counter for the site museum.